 - Pacing.
 Depending on the university’s offerings, it is possible to study both online and traditional software engineering degrees on a full-time or part-time basis.
 If you are pursuing the degree the traditional way, you would have to factor in transportation costs around campus and travel time to and from your place of work.
 This is not so much of a problem for an online degree.

 - Flexibility.
-Traditional software engineering programs have limited flexibility, as one is required to take the classes at the schedule set at the beginning of the semester.
+Like in most engineering degree programs, traditional software engineering degrees have limited flexibility, as one is required to take the classes at the schedule set at the beginning of the semester.
 However, it affords students the chance to select electives that are of interest to them or that allow them to take a certain path set under the curriculum.
 On the other hand, online degree program schedules are much more flexible, making them ideal for working students or those who have other commitments that limit their study time.
 However, as with any type of class, students are expected to turn in assignments within the deadline and take exams and assessments as scheduled.

 - Cost.
 The average cost of college in the U.S. is $40,000 annually.
 (Thinkful, n.d.).
 However, this does not include living expenses, transportation costs, and other fees (Springboard, n.d.).
 Taking all these into account, it would cost over $140,000 to get a four-year software engineering degree under a traditional program.
 In contrast, online software engineering programs cost $320 to $720 per credit and around $37,000 to $91,000 in total tuition fees.

 - Duration.
 Traditional bachelor’s degrees in software engineering typically take four years to complete.
 Online bachelor’s degrees also take four years to complete.
 However, some institutions offer an accelerated option where one can complete the degree in two or three years.

 Is an online degree cheaper?